UW-EnergyForecaster/EnergyForecasters/README.md

-# EnergyForecasters
+Wang is here
-This is a draft project proposal.
+This is a test to test branch

-Zang is here